-An annotation is declared globally using the annotation keyword followed by the name of the annotation and optional annotation parameters surrounded in parenthesis.
+An annotation is declared globally using the annotation keyword followed by the name of the annotation, optional annotation parameters surrounded in parenthesis, and an optional annotation block at the end.
 Annotation parameters can have default initializers with constant expressions as values.